 Mark is a barrister specialising in crime, extradition, family and civil work.
-He appears regularly in the High Court (Admin) in relation to extradition appeals, as well as in criminal matters in the Crown Court for both the prosecution and defence.
-He also has experience in proceeds of crime and prison proceedings.
+He appeared regularly in the High Court (Admin) in relation to extradition appeals, as well as in criminal matters in the Crown Court for both the prosecution and defence.
+He is also experienced in proceeds of crime and prison proceedings.

 Mark accepts instructions in a wide range of civil proceedings, including immigration, property, personal injury and general contract matters.
-Recently, he represented the claimant in a successful loan dispute, and provided written advice to a local authority regarding the use of warrants under the Housing Act 2004.
+Recently, he appeared in an immigration appeal regarding the Home Office refusal of a Residence Card and a judicial review of a decision in an asylum application.